Kai-Pendleton/325BotProgressReport1/README.md

 # 325BotProgressReport1
 This is Group 5's bot for progress report 1!

+To run, add a file called ".env" to same directory as bot.js.
+Type in "TOKEN=<your-discord-bot-token>" with no quotes.
+Then in a terminal, run "node bot.js"

 ## Current Commands

 - !ping - Bot replies with "Pong!"